randallkwong/evolution-game/README.md

 http://www.eclipse.org/efxclipse/install.html

 If you have trouble getting JavaFx working, please visit this thread https://stackoverflow.com/questions/27913114/cannot-get-javafx-to-work-in-eclipse

+**How does the game work:**

+*Note: you can also watch 5 min video that explains our game: https://youtu.be/uDEX1TvRihQ*

 Step 1: run the program.
 Once you hit run for “GameRun.java”, a GUI window should pop up.